A. David at Adullam cave.

 Now the prophet Gad said to David, “Do not stay in the stronghold; depart, and go to the land of Judah.”
 So David departed and went into the forest of Hereth.

 a.
 Now the prophet Gad said to David: David enjoyed support and aid from the prophets.
-Saul’s dealing with the prophets (such as Samuel) was almost always negative because Saul resisted the word of God.
+Saul’s dealings with the prophets (such as Samuel) was almost always negative because Saul resisted the word of God.
 David received God’s word.

 b.
 Go to the land of Judah: Gad counseled David to leave his own stronghold and to go back to the very stronghold of Saul.
-This probably wasn’t what David really wanted to hear but he obeyed anyway.
+This probably wasn’t what David wanted to hear but he obeyed anyway.
 David had to learn to trust God in the midst of danger, not on the other side of danger.

 i.
 “Hereby also God would exercise David’s faith, and wisdom, and courage; and so prepare him for the kingdom, and uphold and increase his reputation among the people.”
 (Poole)